 “I must go," I declared.
 They both walked me down a small dusty road leading down to a small creek.
 The creek was about two hundred yards from the town.
 The couple stopped before the bridge.
 I climbed over the bridge and crossed to the other side of the creek.
 The bridge over the creek was made of four logs made out of palm trees.
 Two logs on each side placed in what appeared to be carefully calculated distance apart so as to allow vehicle tires to climb past.
 I stopped as I climbed down the bridge.

 In a shaky voice as if she was about to cry, Mamie advised me “please take care of yourself and look after our mom and grandmother.
 "May God guide you.”
 We bid farewell and I continued my journey.

 Chapter Two | Going Back to Koiboma

 As I went passed Sacorla―the first village on my way―I saw more displaced and refugees from the border towns.
 The roads were filled with people.
-The woman and children looked the weariest.
-Most had all their belongings they could carry packed in bags with U.S.A boldly embroiled on them.
-The bags were salvaged from relief rice rations which had been distributed by the World Food Program to Liberian refugees inside Sierra Leone.
+The woman and children looked the worst.
+Most had all their belongings they could carry packed in bags with U.S.A boldly embroiled in them.
+The bags were salvaged from relief rice rations which had been distributed by the World Food Program to Liberian refugees in Sierra Leone.
 Children were on the backs of women while others were being carried in the arms of the men.
-Most of the old people were too tired to walk and were sitting by the road sides.
+Most of the old people were too tired to walk and were sitting by the roadsides.
 Their family member sat next to them waiting.
-Others were carried in hammock by gallant men.
+Others were carried in a hammock by gallant men.